Grey's Anatomy: Conception

 Shonda Rhimes wanted to make a show that she would enjoy watching, and thought it would be interesting to create a show about "smart women competing against one another".

 When asked how she decided to develop a medical drama, Rhimes responded:

 I was obsessed with the surgery channels...
 My sisters and I would call each other up and talk about operations we'd seen on the Discovery Channel.
 There's something fascinating about the medical worldyou see things you'd never imagine, like the fact that doctors talk about their boyfriends or their day while they're cutting somebody open.
 So when ABC asked me to write another pilot, the [operating room] seemed like the natural setting.

-The series was pitched to ABC Entertainment, which gave it the green light.
+The series was pitched to ABC Entertainment, which gave it the greenlight.
 It was picked up as a mid-season replacement for Boston Legal in the 2005 television season.
 Francie Calfo, executive vice president of development at ABC Entertainment, noted that ABC was looking for a medical show that stood apart from the others airing at the time.
 She pointed out:

 Medical shows are hard, and it was hard trying to figure out where ours could be different.
 But where everybody else is speeding up their medical shows, [Rhimes] found a way to slow it down, so you get to know the characters.
 There's definitely a strong female appeal to it.

 ER is high-speed medicine.
 The camera flies around, adrenaline is rushing.
 My show is more personal.
 The idea for the series began when a doctor told me it was incredibly hard to shave her legs in the hospital shower.
 At first, that seemed like a silly detail.
 But then I thought about the fact that it was the only time and place this woman might have to shave her legs.
 That's how hard the work is.